-To enable Guests with food allergies to enjoy the experience of dining with us, as of April 2019, 12 restaurants at Tokyo Disneyland and 10 restaurants at Tokyo DisneySea offer special dietary menus 🖵 that do not include the five major allergens (wheat, buckwheat, eggs, milk and peanuts).
-Also, to allow Guests to check the menus before coming to the Theme Parks, we opened in April 2014, an "Allergen information search" 🗔 page (in Japanese only) on the official Tokyo Disney Resort website.
+In order to enable Guests with food allergies to enjoy the experience of dining with us, as of April 2020, 11 restaurants at Tokyo Disneyland and 11 restaurants at Tokyo DisneySea offer special dietary menus 🖵 - including meals that do not contain wheat, buckwheat, eggs, milk or peanuts.
+Some restaurants also serve allergy-friendly dishes free of 27 specific ingredients.
+Tables are available for Guests visiting our Parks to check the list of 27 specific ingredients and other ingredient information.

+Also, to allow Guests to check the menus before coming to the Theme Parks, we offer an "Allergen information search" 📮 page (in Japanese only) on the official Tokyo Disney Resort website.